stytchauth/stytch-nextjs-integration/README.md

 # Replace your keys in new .env.local file
 ```

 Next we'll configure the appropriate redirect URLs for your project, you'll set these magic link URLs for your project in the [Redirect URLs](https://stytch.com/dashboard/redirect-urls) section of your Dashboard.
-Add `http://localhost:3000/api/authenticate_magic_link` as both a login and sign-up redirect URL.
+Add `http://localhost:3000/api/authenticate_magic_link` and `http://localhost:3000/api/authenticate_magic_link_with_webauthn` as both a login and sign-up redirect URL.

 ## Running the example app